umerghori786/umerghori786/README.md

 ### 💻 Laravel & Vue.js Developer | Full-Stack Engineer

-A highly motivated and results-driven Laravel & Vue.js developer with **4+ years of professional experience** in full-stack development.
+A highly motivated and results-driven Laravel & Vue.js developer with experience in full-stack development.

 Proven expertise in designing, developing, and deploying **scalable web applications, custom APIs, and third-party integrations**.